 Mark Evans: Well, that makes sense.
-But Angry is a very good 70 years old though.
+But Angry is a very good 70 years old, though.
 See, I don’t think it’s easy to put a finish line to it because so many things can happen when you’re 69 when you’re looking forward.
 It’s not like being 19 and looking forward to when you’re 22.
 A lot of things can happen, good and bad.
 I hope he gets to 72 and goes, “Oh, you know what?
 Three more years.”
 Who knows?
 But I think it’s a danger to put a finite age on it.
 Hey, I hope I die before I get old.
 The whole thing is me; personally, I don’t feel any different now than what I did when I was 25.
 I know I can’t run as fast.
 And I think music keeps you young.
 I’m lucky.
 I’m healthy and good.
-But I think being in a band; you do tend to keep a younger perspective on things.
+But I think being in a band, you do tend to keep a younger perspective on things.
 When I first joined AC/DC, I was 19 years old.
 I was fucking horrified.
-I was working in a band with Bon Scott who was 29.
+I was working in a band with Bon Scott, who was 29.
 What am I working with that fucking old man?
 It was extremely old then.
 And if you had asked me if I was still doing this at 62, I’d be going: are you crazy?
 But I love it.
 I think this is like breathing to me, so.
 Right now, I’m happy.
 I’m incredibly happy.
 We’ll just say that, to be honest, I’m selfish.
 I want to be happy.
 And everything comes after that, but I try to make others happy as well, but I’m the priority [laughter].
-I never say that for anybody.
+I never say that to anybody.

 I got the point, Mark.
-Thank you for this interview and good luck with Rose Tattoo in the future
+Thank you for this interview, and good luck with Rose Tattoo in the future.

 Mark Evans: Thank you, Marko.